 Become a Certified Veterinary Assistant – Study Veterinary Medicine and Work with Veterinarians or other Veterinary Personnel

-The Veterinary Assistant Training Program is designed to offer each student the convenience and cost of a home-study program with the added benefit of working with a veterinarian or other veterinary personnel in a real-world hospital environment.
+The Veterinary Assistant Training Program is designed to offer each student the convenience and cost of a home study program with the added benefit of working with a veterinarian or other veterinary medicine personnel in an actual veterinary hospital environment.

-Our curriculum consists of 11 stages.
-The written portion of the veterinary assistant school curriculum consists of detailed study guides full of highly relevant and detailed information designed to prepare you to pursue a career in the veterinary industry.
+Our extensive curriculum consists of 11 stages.
+The written portion of the veterinary assistant school curriculum includes 3 comprehensive textbooks.
+Each stage is full of highly relevant and detailed information providing you with the tools needed to pursue a career in the veterinary industry.

 Educational videos to familiarize veterinary assistants with the most commonly used procedures within a veterinary hospital.
 The educational videos run approximately 2 hours and cover 23 topics.